-Analysis | Who Trump talked to on the day of the Capitol riot
+Analysis | The people to whom Trump talked on the day of the Capitol riot

 David Perdue, senator from Georgia.
 (11:04 a.m., three minutes)

-Perdue had lost his reelection bid the night prior and had expressed support for objecting to the submitted electoral votes.
+Perdue had lost his reelection bid the night before and had expressed support for objecting to the submitted electoral college votes.
 After the riot, he chose not to.

 Dan Scavino, White House deputy chief of staff for communications.
 (7:08 p.m., eight minutes; 9:55 p.m., 16 minutes)

 The first outreach on the Jan.
-6 call log is from Trump to his longtime aide Scavino, the guy largely in charge of Trump’s social media accounts.
+6 call log is from Trump to his longtime aide Scavino, the person largely in charge of Trump’s social media accounts.
 He tried to reach Scavino at 8:23 a.m., without luck.
 They spoke later, including shortly before the second video message was released.
 It’s likely that, like Meadows, Scavino spent much of the day in Trump’s direct company.

 Tommy Tuberville, senator from Alabama.
 (Reported; not in log)